ngscheurich/system/README.md

 To build Grimoire, first install Nix then run this command from the `cli` directory:

     nix shell nixpkgs#cargo -c make

 Alternatively, if you have the Rust toolchain installed, you can simply `make`.

 # Dotfiles

-Home Manager has the capability to configure a lot of the programs that I use, but for those not supported and for anything but the simplest configurations I prefer to maintain a classic [dotfiles] setup.
+Home Manager has the capability to configure some of the programs that I use, but for those not supported and for anything but the simplest configurations I prefer to maintain a classic [dotfiles] setup.
 Programs configured this way include:

+- [Emacs], a text editor and Lisp application environment
 - [Karabiner-Elements], a keyboard customizer for macOS
+- [kitty], a feature-rich GPU-based terminal emulator
 - [Neovim], my text editor and software development tool
 - [Nix], the [aforementioned](#prelude) package manager
 - [ranger], a console file manager
+- [Starship], a customizable cross-shell prompt
 - [skhd], a simple hotkey daemon for macOS
 - [yabai], a tiling window manager for macOS